What's your name?

 2: There is a growing trend (it’s the wrong trend) where content on product pages is shrinking so it is better for us to not pick a fight with the word count police.

 4: Page layouts are restrictive.
 The latest fashion in product pages is to insert a whole bunch of rich design elements while leaving small pockets for content.
-See the screenshot below.
 The challenge with this is that it makes it challenging to fit the sales pitch within the available spaces.
 It can feel like fitting a square peg into a round hole.
 By showing the LFSP as a modal we are able to break away from the layout restrictions of the page.

-Length of the Long-form Sales Pitch
+Length of the Long-form Sales Pitch: Does Long Copy Work?

-I get it, a long-form sales pitch can feel super long.
-And even though Diggers care about the quality of content more than its length we don’t want our sales pitch to be any longer than absolutely necessary.
+Our sales pitch shouldn’t be any longer than absolutely necessary.
 After all, every word on a page is a tax for the reader.
 So here’s my suggestion.
 For the first draft don’t worry about the length.
 Your goal is to bring it all out.
-If the length feels unnecessarily long apply our editing formula.
+If the length feels unnecessarily long apply the editing formula described lower in this article.

 Long-form Sales Pitch Content